BuilderIO/partytown/README.md

 console.log(rects.x, rects.y);
 ```

 First thing you'll notice is that there's no async/await, promise or callback.
-Instead, the call to `getClientRects()` is blocking, and the returned `rects` value contains the explected x and y properties.
+Instead, the call to `getClientRects()` is blocking, and the returned `rects` value contains the expected x and y properties.

 Additionally, data passed between the main thread and web worker must be [serializable](https://en.wikipedia.org/wiki/Serialization).
 Partytown automatically handles the serializing and deserializing of data passed between threads.